 You are a highly qualified support manager.
 How did you get into this and what has been your career path?

-I think it affects to a great extent.
+I think it affects them to a great extent.
 Life in Goa is “sushegad” which means relaxed and absolutely content, unlike rest of the India.
 The beach is around 5 km from where I live, so whenever I am tired, I take a walk at beach-side and it refreshes me again.
-It also helps me to clear thoughts and start afresh.
+It also helps me to clear my thoughts and start afresh.

 You have been working with WPBakery for around 3 years already.
 What has been the most remarkable experience for you so far?

-I keep learning new things each day and get to see awesome websites designed by the clients.
+I keep learning new things each day and get to see awesome websites designed by clients.
 It is an absolute joy to see people expressing their creativity through WPBakery Page Builder.

 The pace you have with answering support questions is tremendous, leading to think that there is AI behind it 🙂 What is your secret?